Azure/cloud-scale-data-for-devs-guide/docs/migrate-to-azure-spring-apps.md

    az configure --defaults spring-cloud=$AZURE_SPRING_CLOUD_NAME
    ```

-### Spring Cloud Config Server
+### Config Server

-The Spring Cloud Config Server needs a Git repository to store the Spring Boot configuration files.
+The Config Server needs a Git repository to store the Spring Boot configuration files.
 Using a Git repository has the following advantages:

 - Your configuration is stored in a central location, making it easier to maintain.